Posts Tagged “lazy journalism”

 , lazy journalism

 , weather forecasting

 , winter predictions

-Note: See below for an update on this story.
+Note: See below for a couple updates on this story.

 A couple years ago, America’s Catholic bishops commissioned a report on child sexual abuse among its clergy, which concluded that it was a “historical problem” (in other words, something that had happened “historically,” but had stopped occurring).
 Unfortunately for the bishops and their sycophants who wrote this report, the reality is that child abuse by R.C. clergy is anything but “historical.”
 Here in Connecticut, just within the archdiocese of Hartford, it’s been an issue a few times within those past two years.